 The Company is subject to income taxes in the U.S. and numerous foreign jurisdictions.
 The Company files U.S. federal, U.S. state, and foreign income tax returns.
-For U.S. federal, and in general for U.S. state tax returns, the fiscal 2002 through fiscal 2004 and fiscal 2006 through fiscal 2008 tax years remain open for examination by tax authorities.
+For U.S. federal, and in general for U.S. state tax returns, the 2006 through fiscal 2010 tax years remain open for examination by tax authorities.
 For foreign tax returns, the Company is generally no longer subject to income tax examinations for years prior to fiscal 2002.